Planning Is the Key to Success

 - Unstructured: In an unstructured open gym the supervisor offers 1–3 activities depending on the size of the space.
 There are no teams or sign-ups, and you use the equipment that is made available by the supervisor in the physical activity area.
-The focus of this type of open gym is to provide students with an opportunity to play.
+The focus of this is to provide students with an opportunity to play.
 Different activities may be offered each day or each week, and students play for the duration of the time set aside.
 Rules of play and safety rules are provided at the beginning of the activity session.
 For more information on supervision, visit Supervision and Safety.

 - Structured: In a structured open gym the intramural supervisor may choose to run a more structured game involving teams, rules of play and refereeing by student leaders.
 Students wishing to participate are placed on teams as they arrive in the physical activity space.
 Participants play for the duration of the time.
 There is no ongoing commitment to a team or structured league.
 Rules of play and safety rules are provided at the beginning of the game or activity.
 For more information on supervision, visit Supervision and Safety.

 - Regardless of the format you choose, providing students with a safe space and fun, easy-to-use equipment such as hula hoops, scooters, and balls helps foster an inclusive environment and addresses the social and emotional needs of the participants.
 The types of activities chosen and equipment used should be age appropriate and allow students to easily engage in free play with minimal instruction.
 Two key considerations in choosing activities for an open gym are 1) the knowledge the intramural supervisor has to run the activity safely and 2) that the number of students participating is consistent with educator–student supervision ratios.